SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/Seeeduino_Lotus.md

 If you can't find one, you can buy one [here](http://www.seeedstudio.com/depot/Micro-USB-Cable-48cm-p-1475.html?cPath=98_100).

 * **Connect the board**
-    * The Seeeduino Lotus automatically draw power from either the USB connection to the computer or an external power supply.
-Connect the Arduino board to your computer using the USB cable.
+    * Connect the Arduino board to your computer using the USB cable.
 The green power LED (labelled **PWR**) should go on.

 ###For Windows